Profile image

 Examples of recent cases include:

-• R v XY – Fresh appeal against terrorism conviction.
+• R v XY – Fresh appeal against terrorism conviction for offence of preparation of terrorist acts.
 Ongoing

 • R v CD – CCRC application on historic murder conviction.
 Ongoing

-• R v AL – Fresh appeal against murder conviction.
+• R v AL – Fresh appeal against murder conviction based on new medical evidence.
 Ongoing

 • Findlay [2024] EWCA Crim 313 – Successful fresh appeal against sentence of 18 years’ imprisonment after trial judge wrongly categorised offence.
 The court confirmed “elevated risk” is required for higher harm in sentencing firearms offences.